 JUMP TO KEY SECTIONS

-Possible reasons for your iPhone crashing or restarting
+Possible reasons for your iPhone crashing and restarting

-If your iPhone is constantly crashing and restarting, you may think it could be down to any number of things.
-But it can likely be narrowed down to one of five possibilities.
+If your iPhone is constantly restarting, the issue can probably be narrowed down to one of five possibilities.

-Your phone or an app isn’t running the latest version
+Your phone or an app needs to be updated

 Phone settings are conflicting with one another

-The more you tweak and customize your phone, the more chance there is that two or more of these settings might conflict with one another.
-Again, this is a very rare occurrence, as Apple likely goes to great pains to ensure this doesn’t happen.
-But on the other hand, we can’t rule it out either.
+The more you tweak and customize your phone, the higher the chance there is that settings might conflict with one another.
+This is even more unlikely than a crash bug, but can’t be ruled out completely.